 Jason Deitch: And withdraw your support for those that you think might threaten that.

 Tom Klapp: Absolutely.

 Jason Deitch: Tom, I appreciate your time.
 We’ll get back to work on all the things that we love, but thanks for joining me here today and really sharing your passion and your expertise with everyone today.

 Tom Klapp: Thanks.

-The information herein on "Drugs & Chiropractic Don’t Mix" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Drugs & Chiropractic Don’t Mix" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.